Treats infections caused by bacteria. Belongs to a class of drugs called cephalosporin antibiotics.

 - If you are pregnant or breastfeeding, talk to your doctor before taking this medicine.

-- Make sure your doctor knows if you have liver or kidney disease or if you have had colitis.
+- Make sure your doctor knows if you have liver or kidney disease or colitis before taking this medicine.

-- If the medicine gives you diarrhea, check with your doctor before taking medicine to stop the diarrhea.
+- If you have severe diarrhea while taking cephapirin, check with your doctor before taking medicine to stop the diarrhea.

 Possible Side Effects While Using This Medicine